enst80/mediawiki-extensions-Auth_remoteuser/README.md

 Take account of MediaWikis global permissions for account creation inside your `LocalSettings.php`.
-At least one of them must be `true` for anonymous users to led this extension create accounts for users as of yet unknown to the wiki database.
-If you set this to `false`, then automatic login works only for users who have a wiki account already.:
+At least one of them must be `true` for anonymous users to let this extension create accounts for users as of yet unknown to the wiki database.
+If you set this to `false`, then automatic login works only for users who have a wiki account already:

     $wgGroupPermissions['*']['createaccount'] = true;

     // If account creation by anonymous users is forbidden, then allow
-    // it at least for beeing created automatically.
+    // it to be created automatically.
     $wgGroupPermissions['*']['createaccount'] = false;
     $wgGroupPermissions['*']['autocreateaccount'] = true;